Environmental footprint

 In addition to production, heating has a major impact on the total energy consumption as our largest production sites are situated in northern locations.

-Our long-term target is to reduce our total use of energy proportional to production.
+Our long-term target is to reduce greenhouse gas emissions (scope 1 and 2) according to UN established targets.
+The aim is to reduce our total use of energy proportional to production.
 The primary energy source is electrical energy, out of which approximately a third is estimated to be from renewable energy sources.

 Circular economy and waste management

-Recyclability and implementing circular economy principles in our operations is one of the most pressing topics for Exel.
+Recyclability and circular economy principles in our operations is one of the most pressing topics for Exel.
+Exel’s long-term target is to reach zero landfill.

 Exel is committed to preventing landfilling surplus materials from own production by recycling and/or reusing, for example, surplus resin mixes whenever possible.

+Composite waste can be used as derived fuel in energy production.
+This is widely used in Central Europe.
 The composite waste that cannot be reused is recycled through combustion where possible.
 In this process, about a quarter is recycled as energy and the remaining ash is currently landfilled.
-Composite waste can be used as derived fuel in energy production.
-This is widely used in Central Europe, among others, but not currently feasible in Northern Europe.
 Other than composite waste is recycled whenever possible.

 Where logistically, technologically, and economically possible, composite waste goes to recycling for example in the production of cement.
-This is possible today for example in some locations in Europe.
-However, the relatively low volumes of composite waste combined with long distances have set limitations.
+This is currently possible in some locations in Europe.

 Production KPIs